jfrog/terraform-provider-artifactory/docs/data-sources/local.md

   only from repositories set with this field
 * `property_sets` - List of property set names
-* `archive_browsing_enabled` - When set, you may view content such as HTML or Javadoc files directly from Artifactory.\nThis may not be safe and therefore requires strict content moderation to prevent malicious users from uploading content that may compromise security (e.g., cross-site scripting attacks).
+* `archive_browsing_enabled` - When set, you may view content such as HTML or Javadoc files directly from Artifactory.
+This may not be safe and therefore requires strict content moderation to prevent malicious users from uploading content that may compromise security (e.g., cross-site scripting attacks).
 * `download_direct` - When set, download requests to this repository will redirect the client to download the artifact directly from the cloud storage provider.
 Available in Enterprise+ and Edge licenses only.